Take a bow: Young Singaporeans who thrive on ancient Japanese archery

 “The archery range at Pasir Ris kindly let us use their field, but it was tough to do the kneeling positions on the grass and mud.
 We couldn’t do a few of the steps of the taihai (process leading up to the shooting) because of this.
 Our kimonos got all muddy, so we all began wearing yellow Phua Chu Kang boots to shoot!” said Ms Mariko with a laugh.

 Equipment was also hard to come by because no retailers carried bows and arrows that had to be customised for each archer.
-Right now, every piece of equipment – from the deerskin gloves the archers wear to the hakamas – has to be ordered from Japan itself.
+Right now, every piece of equipment – from the deerskin gloves the archers wear to the hakamas – has to be ordered from Japan.

 “On top of that, due to their levels of expertise and language barrier, Mariko-san and Eiko-san both struggled to teach me.
 But we eventually made it work,” said Jeremy.